ealborn/good-news/README.md

 This is what you need to do to get started to open this project:

 - Install MAMP or similar local web server
-- An updated web browser, preferably Google Chrome or Firefox.
+- An updated web browser that preferably supports CSS3, preferably Google Chrome.

 ### Installing